microeinhundert/radonis/packages/radonis/README.md

 }
 ```

-When JavaScript is not available, API forms will gracefully fall back to a traditional submit.
-But then you must make sure that validation will work in both cases, API and traditional submit.
+When JavaScript is not available, fetch forms will gracefully fall back to a traditional submit.
+But then you must make sure that validation will work in both cases, fetch and traditional submit.

 > **Note**: When using methods other than `get` or `post`, `allowMethodSpoofing` must be set to `true` in the AdonisJS config.
 The `hooks` prop as well as the render props do not work in conjunction with `reloadDocument`.